SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson3_Images/Notes_Lesson3_Images.md

   Only use these for a performance boost if the actual rendering dimensions of the image are known and not changed by the CSS.
   If these are defined but overriden by CSS it may lead to a performance hit.

-  Really, just use CSS.
-Done.
+  Really, just use CSS to size the images.